GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

   ),
   caption: flex-caption(
     short: [
-      Visual comparison of the two aggregation methods ],
+      Visual comparison of the two aggregation methods.
+    ],
     long: [
       Visual comparison of the two aggregation methods (#psi-avg top and #psi-dnn bottom).